128technology/docs/docs/intro_installation_byol_azure_mist.md

 | name | The name of the router to use for Mist onboarding.
 By default, the instance name will be used. |
 | registration-code | The Mist registration used for adoption of the instance to a Mist organization. |
 | ssr-version | The SSR software version to be installed on the instance. |

+### Manual Onboarding
+If a user does not supply the onboarding configuration before launching the instance, the onboarding steps can be manually executed.

+1. Log into the instance using the admin credentials provided when launching.
+2. Run `/usr/libexec/hardwareBootstrapper128t config-generator`
+3. Follow the prompts to generate and apply the onboarding configuration

 ### Mist-Managed Setup